m-kareem/YorkUphysLab/README.md

 # York University physics lab

-This package includes the required drivers to controle some of the hardwares in physics labs at York University.
+This package includes the required drivers to control some of the hardwares in physics labs at York University.

 ## How to install